e13mort/stf-gradle-plugin/README.md

     apiKey = 'api key created in user settings' adbPath = '<path to adb folder>'
     timeout = '<farm connection timeout in seconds.
-1 minute by default>' }
+1 minute by default>' disconnectFromActive = 'true|false <should disconnect from previously connected or from all connected devices; false by default>'
+}
 ```